MarijaDodevska/Forum-application/README.md

 # DevOps

+This is simple CRUD application for the purpose of the course **Continouos Integration and Delivery** at Faculty of Computer Science and Engineering.

 ## 1. Hosting a public git repository
 Using the following commands, a new git repository is initialized where all the files from the application are added in the first commit “First commit".